-Joshua was to be strong and courageous based on God's commands and promises.
-He might have been tempted to view the opposition and battle with fear, yet, like Rahab he looks back to the Exodus and recent events to see that God is powerful and responds in faith.
-We too can look back, not only to the exodus but to God's power in raising Jesus from the dead.

-9. Hebrews 11 uses many people from the Old Testament as examples of faith, including Rahab (Heb 11:31).
+Stre etch (if you have time) Compare the response of the spies this time to that of their predecessors in Num 13:31-32, 14:8-9 Ref lection mig lool fait nua was to be strong and courageous based on God's commands and promises.
+He have been tempted to view the opposition and battle with fear, yet, like Rahab he ks back to the Exodus and recent events to see that God is powerful and responds in h.
+We too can look back, not only to the exodus but to God's power in raising Jesus in the dead.
+Hebrews 11 uses many people from the Old Testament as examples of faith, including Rahab (Heb 11:31).
 In response what does Heb 12:1-3 exhort us to do?

-10. God promises to be with Joshua (Josh 1:5) and hence he should be strong and courageous.
+God promises to be with Joshua (Josh 1:5) and hence he should be strong and courageous.
 Can we apply this to ourselves today?
 (Read Heb 13:5-8)